You can not select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 === Bandcamp authentication

-- If running a Windows or Linux system (and if the `--cookies-file` parameter is not used), then the tool will automatically find the required cookies in the Firefox profile folder of the system user. *This approach is now incompatible with versions of Firefox prior to 74.0*.
+- If using Firefox and running a Windows or Linux system (and if the `--cookies-file` parameter is not used), then the tool will automatically find the required cookies in the Firefox profile folder of the system user. *This approach is now incompatible with versions of Firefox prior to 74.0*.

 Example of command: